-Title Bar: This blue bar shows the name of the active document toolbars.
+Title Bar: This blue bar shows the name of the active document

+Menu and Toolbars: All Mnova commands and functions can be accessed from the menus and toolbars.
 The toolbars contain icons which offer shortcuts to many commonly used functions (you can select which ever toolbars you would like to display from the View menu).
 The user will be able to change the location of the toolbars to anywhere in the screen just by clicking on the border and dragging.
 Menu and toolbars are fully customizable